mattermost-community/matrix-as-mm/documentation/USE-CASES.md

 - You will get an invitation from the creator of the 🔐 private room.
 - The federated private rooms work exactly as normal private rooms.
-- 🙁 You cannot create a private federated from Element in this release of the connector.

 ### Create private/public federated room

+#### Create a private federated room

 ![element create private](./images/element-priv-room.png)
 - You create a new room in the Element UI.
 - It can be a private or public room.
-- For a private room you will need to disable the end-to-end encryption option.
+- For a private room you will need to disable the **end-to-end encryption** option.
 - For public room you need to set an unique room alias.
 Good practice is to use small letters of the room name for the alias.
 - Both public and private rooms need invitations of members.

+#### Invite users to the federated room

 ![element invite to room](./images/element-invite-to-room.png)
-- For a room to be federated to Mattermost the **Mattermost Bridge** user and Mattermost puppet users need to be invited.
+- For a room to be federated to Mattermost the **Mattermost Bridge** bot user and Mattermost puppet users need to be invited.
 - You can invite several Mattermost users and several local users to the federated room.

+#### First message to federated room

 ![element first room message](./images/element-first-message.png)
 - The mapped channel in Mattermost is created when the first message is sent to the room.
+It means that you must create a message in the room.
 - You will see a notice message that the channel is created on the **matrixrooms** team in Mattermost.

+#### The federated mapped channel in Mattermost

 ![mm on first channel message](./images/mm-on-first-message.png)
 - The mapped federated channel is now available in Mattermost for the invited users.
-- All features for post and respond to messages are available.
+- All features for posting messages are available in the channel.
 - You can see that we now supports reactions and emojis in both directions.

+#### The federated room in Element after posts from Mattermost
 ![element after first room message](./images/element-after-first-message.png)
 - Messages from the mapped Mattermost channel is available in the room
 - You can invite more local and puppet users to the room from the UI.